cloud66/help-old/_posts/stack-features/2013-09-26-load-balancers.md

 ---
 layout: post
+template: two-col
 title:  "Load Balancers"
 date:   2013-09-24 10:51:22
 categories: stack-features
+lead: Adding a load balancer to your stack is as easy as clicking a button
 ---

-<p class="lead">Adding a load balancer to your stack is as easy as clicking a button</p>

 ## Add a Load Balancer
 To add a load balancer, click on the 'Add Load Balancer' link in the Protips of the stack.